BUZZARDGTA/GTA-V-Session-Sniffer/README.md

 ## Description

-* Scan people who are trying to connect in, who are already or who've leaved your session.
+* Scan players who:
+  - Are trying to connect.
+  - Are Currently connected.
+  - Have left your session.

 **Tested and supported videogames:**